Architect0711/AngularTutorial/AngularTutorial.md

 *- if the json object has a property called "name" then assign its value to this.name*

 *- if the json object does not have a property called "name" then assign "No Name Specified" to this.name*

+##POST

+#####  Preflight the HTTP POST Request

+#####  Subscribe to the POST Observable
+To save a newly created Object to the Backend, it is not enough to simply send a Patient Object to the PatientService and have the Service make a POST call.
+The HTTPClient in Angular will only execute that REST Call, if the Angular Application subscribes to the Observable that is returned by the HttpClient.post Method.
+To execute the call properly: have the Method in the Service that calls the HttpClient.post Method return the result of the HTTP call: `return this._http.post(this.baseUrl + "patients", body, this.httpOptions);`.
+Then, subscribe to the response (which is an Observable) in the Component Method: `this._patientService.postPatient(this.selectedPatient).subscribe(...);`.
+It is not necessary to assign the Response to a Variable, the *subscribe* Method can just make a console log for example.

+*patient.component.ts*

+	onSavePatient() {
+	    this._patientService.postPatient(this.selectedPatient)
+	                         .subscribe(() => console.log('patient saved successfully'),
+	                         console.error
+	                     );
+	  }

+*patient.service.ts*

+	postCustomer(patient: Patient) {
+		let body = JSON.stringify(patient);
+		return this._http.post(this.baseUrl + "patients", body, this.httpOptions);
+	}

 ##Routing